 Memory, Heritage, History, and Narrative

-ANTH-UA 43 Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of instructor.
+ANTH-UA 43 Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of instructor.
 Abercrombie.
 4 points.

 Surveys memory, social continuity, and representation of the past and historical change in order to understand the techniques, locations, and kinds of social memory that bridge the gap between remembered personal experience and the externally received representations of museology and history.
 Focuses on narration and self-narration, embodied public performance, and struggles over remembrance.